gmcmanus/anki-kindle-highlights-import/README.md

 Anki add-on for importing Kindle highlights.

+## Installation

+You can install the add-on from [AnkiWeb](https://ankiweb.net/shared/info/1525149970).

 ## Usage

-Install the add-on, then choose "Import Kindle highlights..." from the "Tools" menu.
+Choose "Import Kindle highlights..." from the "Tools" menu.
 Then select a file to import:
 * You can import the "My Clippings.txt" that is stored on the Kindle device
 * You can import HTML files as exported from the Kindle mobile app